 As a result of Virginia General Assembly-approved legislation that became effective in May, counties, cities and towns in Virginia can now bargain collectively with employees upon adopting an authorizing ordinance or resolution.
 Provisions eligible for negotiation will be determined by the final county ordinance which is under review.
-The Board of Supervisors has held several Personnel Committee meetings on the topic of collective bargaining to review and discuss the collective bargaining draft ordinance.
+The Board of Supervisors has held several Personnel Committee meetings on the topic of collective bargaining.
 Responses to questions posed by Board of Supervisors members can be found in the Q&A Packages, and general questions are addressed in the FAQs.
-For questions or feedback, email email@example.com.
+For questions or feedback, email firstname.lastname@example.org.

 Personnel and Reorganization Committee meetings